Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Aims

 Familiarize yourself with the various problems that 3D meshes may have (in the context of MR); how to detect these problems; and how to fix them.
 Familiarize yourself with building and/or using simple tools to process 3D meshes.
-Familiarize yourself with the formats in which the Princeton Shape Benchmark or the Labeled PSB Dataset are stored.
+Familiarize yourself with the OBJ format in which the shapes in the database are stored.

 Description